Calistoga pushes for PG&E transmission line from St. Helena

 Councilmember Don Williams said he has received “a particularly moving correspondence from the public describing living near the incessant, very loud noise, with pets in helpless voiceless distress.”

-Horak said, “The Glass Fire threw a real curveball into how we can serve Calistoga.”
-And while PG&E is currently upgrading equipment in town and “looking at” how the PSPS events impact Calistoga, including risk factors, and whether it is possible the generators could energize the areas west of the river, “We’re going to be really staunch making sure we’re not energizing anything that is in a high fire threat area,” he said.
+Horak said that “The Glass Fire threw a real curveball into how we can serve Calistoga.”
+And while PG&E is currently upgrading equipment in town and “looking at” how the PSPS events affect Calistoga, including risk factors, and whether it is possible the generators could energize the areas west of the river, “We’re going to be really staunch making sure we’re not energizing anything that is in a high fire threat area,” he said.

 WATCH NOW: CALISTOGA EVACUATED FOLLOWING GLASS FIRE THREAT